kubernetes/enhancements/keps/sig-apps/4563-eviction-request-api/README.md

 the interceptor (described later).
 The contract is enforced by the eviction request controller, the API type and the API admission.

-Pods will carry a new set of annotations about which interceptors are involved in their lifecycle.
+Pods will carry a new field `.spec.evictionInterceptors`, which specifies which interceptors are involved in their lifecycle.
 This would allow multiple actors to take an action before the pod is terminated.
 Each interceptor has a priority, and only one at a time may progress with the eviction.
 If there is no interceptor, or the last interceptor (lowest priority) has finished without terminating the pod, the eviction request controller will attempt to evict the pod using the existing API-initiated eviction.

 Multiple requesters can request the eviction of the same pod, and optionally withdraw their request in certain scenarios